-Tres Leches Cake is a traditional Latin cake that’s saturated with three different kinds of milk.
+This Tres Leches Cake recipe is a traditional Latin cake that’s saturated with three different kinds of milk.
 Topped with whipped cream and a dusting of nutmeg, it’s certain to make any fiesta sweeter.

+What is Tres Leches Cake?
 If you’ve never had this traditional Latin dessert you’re in for a treat.
-Tres leches cake is, basically a sponge-like cake designed to soak in the flavor of the three milk combination.
-The milk combination makes it incredibly moist and the cake basks in it’s own pool of creamy deliciousness.
+Tres leches cake is, basically a sponge-like cake that’s designed to soak in the flavor of a triple milk combination.
+The milk combination consisting of evaporated milk, sweetened condensed milk and heavy cream makes it incredibly moist and the cake basks in it’s own pool of creamy deliciousness.
 It’s made very much like our beloved poke cakes here in the South.

-- Just like my ever popular coconut cream cake, this cake seems to get better and better as it sits.
+- Just like my ever popular coconut cream cake, the flavor of this luscious cake seems to get better and better as it sits.
 Allow time to let it chill at least overnight, before serving.

-- I often make this cake, then wait to frost it with whipped cream the day I plan on serving it.
+- I often make tres leches cake in advance then wait to frost it with whipped cream the day I plan on serving it.
 Especially when topped with fresh whipped cream, as it’s not quite as stable.
-Cool whip, or your favorite brand of whipped topping is more stable and can be done sooner.
+Cool whip or your favorite brand of whipped topping is more stable and can be used sooner.
 Go with your personal preference.

 - I love serving it with in seasonal berries on the side but, this is completely optional.

-- In this recipe you’ll note that I like to put my own spin on this cake, adding a little rum and nutmeg to expand the flavor profile, making it even more interesting.
+- In this recipe you’ll note that I like to put my own spin on this cake, adding a little rum and nutmeg to expand the flavor profile.
+It works like a charm and gives the cake just a little something special.
+This likely wouldn’t be something you would see in the original cake, but well worth adding for the flavor that it gives.

 Thanks for visiting come back soon!